Yaakov Yitzchak Horowitz (American rabbi): American Jewish history

 Horowitz founded the American Jewish Legacy (AJL) in 1998.
 The AJL is a national effort to preserve and document the unique, rich history of traditional Jewish congregations, individuals, rabbis and communities in the United States from Colonial times to the present.
 Working with noted academics, educational institutions, public and private archives, regional and national historic organizations across the country and abroad, the AJL has initiated projects and activities which seek to save this important historical resource and to gather archival information which is in imminent danger of being lost.
-The AJL also seeks to publicize the role Orthodox Jews played in the historical development of the American Jewish community.
+The AJL also seeks to publicize the role Orthodox Jews played in the historical development of the American Jewish community and has reprinted of several important works dealing with the history of the Orthodox Jewish community in the U.S..

-The American Jewish Legacy's Exhibit, From the Mountains to the Prairie- 350 Years of Kosher & Jewish Life in America 1654-2004, was created in connection with the 350th anniversary celebration of Jewish settlement in America.

-The AJL's current exhibition, From the Mountains to the Prairie: 350 Years of Kosher & Jewish Life in America 1654‐2004, is on national tour and has received academic and popular acclaim from the scholarly community, lay leaders, and the media – including the New York Times.
-The most recent venue was Columbus, Ohio in connection with Legacy 2010.
+The American Jewish Legacy's exhibition, From the Mountains to the Prairie- 350 Years of Kosher & Jewish Life in America 1654-2004, was created in connection with the 350th anniversary celebration of Jewish settlement in America.
+The exhibition opened at the Jacob K. Javits Center in NY in October of 2003 and then toured nationally traveling to UCLA in 2006 and later to the Columbus Jewish Historical Society in 2010.
+The exhibition received academic and popular acclaim from the scholarly community, lay leaders, and the media – including the New York Times.

-The AJL has also assumed responsibility for the reprint of several important works dealing with the history of the Orthodox Jewish community in the U.S.

-In 2007 the Manischewitz Company commissioned the AJL to produce a series of American Jewish History panels which appeared on over one million Passover Matzo boxes.
+In 2007, the Manischewitz Company commissioned the AJL to produce a series of American Jewish History panels which appeared on over one million Passover Matzo boxes.
 These panels publicized the commitment of the American Jewish community to the kosher laws and religious observance throughout its history.

-In 2010 AJL created an American Jewish History Haggadah and printed 125,000 copies, which were distributed in 220 ShopRite supermarkets in six states.
+In 2010, AJL created an American Jewish History Haggadah and printed 125,000 copies, which were distributed in 220 ShopRite supermarkets in six states.
+In 2022 the ALJ published an expanded and fully illustrated Haggadah with historical essays entitled, The American Jewish Legacy Passover Haggadah.
+This beautifully designed Passover Haggadah includes the classic traditional Order of the Passover Seder, with a full English translation, as well as a historical supplement with an overview of the holiday of Passover as observed in America over the last 300 years.
+Through the use of periodicals, newspapers and colorful vignettes, this volume brings to life well-documented historical events and depicts how Jews played an important role in the growth & development of the United States.
+These include Matzo & Kosher food in the Colonies (1784); Colonial Kosher Meat Certification and Commerce for Export (1776); Passover Seders on the battlefield - Confederate and Union; Jewish Observance during the Gold Rush and the sale of Wine, Meat and Matzo in San Francisco (1851); Practicing Sabbath, and Passover on the Prairie (c.1900).